 There are few large stalactites, stalagmites or columns in the cave and those there are almost seem out of place in this enchanted space.

 The magic is in the sheer number and amongst them are thousands of the rare 'excentriques' which are tiny stalagtites of only a few centimeters long and about the thickness of a pencil but they shoot out in all directions in a manner which seems impossible and totally unlike your usual vertical stalactites and stalagmites.

 Similar in size to the 'excentriques' are the 'fistuleuses' which grow straight but remain very fine and delicate even when quite long.

 Another very unusal formation are the triangles.
 These are on the floor which and form an area covered in perfectly formed triangles.
 Apparently what we are seeing here is only the top and below is a long triangular shaped formation.
 Indeed on the way out you can see some in 3D with the 'prism' shaped secretions below.

 In one part of the cave there is a column which has grown into the shape of a cross.
 There are also a number of loops and arches and one that looks like the tail of a whale emerging from the floor.

-The caves are open every day from easter to the end of October.
+The caves are open every day from February to the end of December.

 Places to visit near to the Grotte du Grand Roc